neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_7_Retrievers/README.md

 ## Next Steps

-After completing this lab, continue to [Lab 7 - GraphRAG Agents](../Lab_7_Agents) to learn how to build intelligent agents that can automatically select the right retriever based on the question.
+After completing this lab, continue to [Lab 8 - Hybrid Search](../Lab_8_Hybrid_Search) to learn how to combine keyword and semantic search for improved retrieval accuracy.